The College is committed to buying the goods, works and services it needs in a sustainable manner wherever possible.

 - When buying from Framework Contracts or catalogues e.g. Office Depot there are often alternative sustainable products that you may wish to consider.

 Where do I get further information?

-If you need any further information you can browse the Sustainable Procurement Centre of Excellence (SPCE) website or contact the Estates Department or Central Procurement Unit.
+If you need any further information you can contact the Estates Department or Central Procurement Unit.

 There are a number of fair trade associations such as the World Fair Trade Organisation and the Fairtrade Foundation.